NickReisenauer/Docusaurus/website/docs/udemy/jstcg-ms.md

 ### Fetching and Validating User Input

-In this video, we got the user input and ran some simple vaildation to determine if the numbers were valid.
+In this video, we got the user input and ran some simple validation to determine if the numbers were valid.
 We used .trim to ensure that there was no invalid whitespace.

 ---